Saurashtra language: Literature

-The literature of Saurashtra is not as large as the literature of other literary languages such as Sanskrit, Tamil and Telugu.
+The literature of Saurashtra is not as large as the literature of other literary languages such as Tamil, Sanskrit, Kannada, and Telugu.
 The earliest available Saurashtra literature that survives to this date is the Saurashtra translation of the great Sanskrit epic of Ramayana.
 It was written by Venkatasoori Swamigal (1800 AD), a Sanskrit scholar and disciple of Venkataramana Bhagavathar who lived in Ayyampettai of Thanjavur district.

 Other important literary works in Saurashtra are: